SF-WDI-LABS/mongoose-books-app/docs/sprint1.md

   ```
   </details>

-1. You can use robomongo to check out your database.
+1. You can use a Node REPL or your server file to check what's now in your database.
 If you got an error message try to debug, and if you're stuck ask for help.

 ## 6. Connecting the database to the server